Breakdown of collinear factorization in the exclusive photoproduction of a $ \pi ^{0}\gamma $ pair with large invariant mass: Scalings

 For what follows, it will be useful to group certain subgraphs together - Thus, we denote the grouping of the subgraphs $X_1$ and $X_2$ by $X_1 \times X_2$.
-It is apparent from \EQs\eqref{eq:AH-K-term} and \eqref{eq:SB-K-term} that the $K$ terms of the gluons connecting $A \times S$ to $H \times B$ are proportional to $l \cdot (H \times B)$.
-In an Abelian gauge theory, $l \cdot \sum (H \times B) = 0$ where the sum is over all $H \times B$ subgraphs, so that the $K$ components vanish.
-Note that the sum over graphs also includes $S$-to-$H$ attachments, but these are power-suppressed by \EQ\eqref{eq:pc-formula}, so they do not influence the argument.
+It is apparent that the $K$ terms of the gluons connecting $A \times S$ to $H \times B$ are proportional to $l \cdot (H \times B)$.
+In an Abelian gauge theory, $l \cdot \sum (H \times B) = 0$ where the sum is over all $H \times B$ subgraphs, so that the $K$ components vanish.\footnote{The sum over graphs also includes $S$-to-$H$ attachments, but these are power-suppressed by \EQ\eqref{eq:pc-formula-2}, so they do not influence the argument.}

-In QCD, this is more involved due to its non-abelian structure.
-However, it is well-established that gauge invariance dictates that at least two gluon attachments must be $G$-gluons while the remaining are $K$-gluons.
-Thus, the $A$-to-$H$ gluon and at least one $S$-to-$B$ gluon in graph (c) are $G$-gluons, giving a reduction of two powers of $\lambda$.
+In QCD, this is more involved due to its non-Abelian structure.
+However, it is well-established that gauge invariance dictates that, for a group of one or more subgraphs that have no quark/antiquark attachments, at least two gluon attachments must be $G$-gluons in order not to get zero.\footnote{This is discussed in Chapter 11.9 of \cite{Collins:2011zzd}.} The remaining gluons can be either $G$- or $K$-gluons - However, having more than two $G$-gluons leads to even further power suppression.
+Thus, we need to have at least two $G$-gluons between $\sum H \times B$ and $\sum A \times S$.